M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 ### 5. Scope

-This SOP outlines the process for classifying tickets at the **node level** received from the Virtual Helpdesk (VHD) using a classification model and registering them in the node's internal ticket management system.
-The SOP covers all steps, from the reference of the ticket from the VHD to its categorisation of a corresponding issue in the dedicated system.
+This SOP outlines the process for classifying tickets, at the **node level**, that were received from the Virtual Helpdesk (VHD).
+The approach is to use a classification model and register the tickets in the node's internal ticket management system.
+This SOP covers the steps between the initial reference of the ticket from the VHD, to its categorisation as a corresponding issue in the dedicated system.

 ### 6. Introduction and Background Information